 Applying pre-emergent herbicide before weeds germinate is your best defense against New Haven’s relentless spring weed pressure.

-Time your application to soil temperature, not the calendar: apply just before soil temps at 0 to 2 inches stay in the 55°F range for 4 to 5 days in a row (typically around mid-March to early April).
+Time your application to soil temperature, not the calendar: Apply pre-emergent herbicide just before soil temps at 0 to 2 inches stay in the 55 degree range for 4 to 5 days in a row (typically around mid-March to early April).

 Some of the common weeds in Connecticut include:

-• Foxtail and Goosegrass: Emerge alongside crabgrass when soil temperatures rise steadily above 50°F.
+- Foxtail and Goosegrass: Emerge alongside crabgrass when soil temperatures rise steadily above 50 degrees.

 The proper way to apply pre-emergent herbicides: Always check the label directions first.
 Pick a calm day so the wind doesn’t blow the product away.
 Also, wait two or three days before mowing to let the chemicals settle.

-Note: If weeds have already emerged, apply a post-emergent herbicide.
-Check out our complete guide on How to Apply Post-Emergent Herbicides
+Note: If weeds have already sprouted, apply a post-emergent herbicide.
+Check out our complete guide on How to Apply Post-Emergent Herbicides.

-Spring pest activity in New Haven begins as temperatures warm and overwintering insects emerge from their hiding places.
-However, you should not treat every pest immediately, as timing is important for success.
+Spring lawn pest activity in New Haven begins as temperatures warm and overwintering insects emerge from their hiding places.
+However, you should not treat every lawn pest immediately, as timing is important for success.

 Note: Connecticut springs can be wet.
 Avoid applying treatments immediately before heavy rain, as the product may wash away before it can work.
 Check your local forecast first.